avanisubbiah/material-you-theme/README.md

 ### Shell Theming
 To enable gnome shell theming first install nodejs and npm, then click the install sass button in extension preferences.

-NOTE: If the User Themes extensions is installed through gnome extension store you will get a warning that the MaterialYou shell theme could not be applied automatically.
+If the User Themes extensions is installed through gnome extension store you will get a warning that the MaterialYou shell theme could not be applied automatically.
 In this case use Gnome Tweaks to manually apply the MaterialYou shell theme.

-NOTE: Using the extension now will theme your native installed libadwaita apps, follow the steps below to have the theme apply to GTK3 and flatpak apps.
+**NOTE:** Using the extension now will theme your native installed libadwaita apps, follow the steps below to have the theme apply to GTK3 and flatpak apps.

 ### Libadwaita
 #### Native